Title:Construction of an Oxidative Stress Risk Model to Analyze the

 and utilized to create a predictive risk model for HCC patient overall survival, which was subsequently

 validated in an independent cohort.
-A significant correlation was found between the expression
+A correlation was found between the expression of

-of these prognostic genes and the infiltration of tumor immune cells.
-Elevated expression
+these prognostic genes and the infiltration of tumor immune cells.
+Elevated expression of EZH2,

 Conclusion: The combined assessment of EZH2, ANKZF1, G6PD, and HMOX1 gene expression

-can serve as a model to evaluate the risk of oxidative stress in HCC.
+can serve as an oxidative stress risk model for assessing HCC prognosis.
 Furthermore, there is a